djphan/c275-Project-2-pyGame_Attempt/README.md

 in Python 2.7 otherwise the project will not open properly.
 All instructions are tailored for Ubuntu.
 Documentation contains information for Windows installation, and Macs are unsupported.

+You can run the program using the command:

+python main.py

 ------------------------------------------------------------------------------------
 Installation